Baptism is the way we join the Christian family and recognise that God is involved in our lives.

 We also offer a Thanksgiving for the Birth of a Child should you prefer to have this soon after birth and before you have decided about a baptism service.

-Application Form for Adult or children (click to download and print).
+Application Form for Children (click to download and print).

 PLEASE NOTE: When filling out the Baptism Application Form, the chosen date will not be confirmed until you have met with the Vicar.